Invoice OCR Error Handling: How to Reduce Manual Review

 Your escalation logic should also look for patterns, not just bad records.
 If the same supplier layout keeps landing in the exception queue, do not keep paying the labor cost invoice by invoice.
 Treat that as a process defect.
 Review whether the extraction prompt needs to be tightened, whether field formatting instructions should be made more explicit, or whether a reusable prompt should be updated so that future invoices from that supplier follow the same output rules.
 The same applies when extraction notes repeatedly show uncertainty around tax treatment, line-item structure, or document classification.

-The safest way to reduce manual review rate OCR is to remove avoidable exceptions before they ever reach a reviewer.
-Many flagged invoices come from poor inputs: blurred phone photos, skewed scans, low-contrast faxes, or multi-page files where only one page is actually the invoice.
-Better upload guidance, image cleanup, and page filtering can cut that noise before extraction starts.
+The safest way to cut review rate is to remove avoidable exceptions before they reach a reviewer.
+Many flagged invoices come from poor inputs — blurred phone photos, skewed scans, low-contrast faxes, or multi-page files where only one page is actually the invoice.
+Better upload guidance, image cleanup, and page filtering cut that noise before extraction starts.
 Teams that want a practical checklist can use OCR preprocessing fixes for blurred, skewed, and low-quality invoice scans as a starting point.

 A practical decision lens: